Connect with others who understand.

 Hormonal Changes and Menopause

 Ninety percent of people living with lupus are women, according to the Lupus Foundation of America.
-Therefore, researchers suspect hormones (especially estrogen) play a role in the onset and severity of lupus.
+Therefore, researchers suspect that hormones (especially estrogen) play a role in the onset and severity of lupus.
 Fluctuations in estrogen levels linked to puberty, menstruation, perimenopause, and menopause frequently cause hot flashes and excessive sweating.

-“My whole body gets so hot that I feel like I want to jump out of my skin,” said one MyLupusTeam member about their hot flashes.
+“My whole body gets so hot that I feel like I want to jump out of my skin,” one MyLupusTeam member said about their hot flashes.

 Treatment Side Effect

-• Antimalarial drugs, such as Aralen (chloroquine)
+• Antimalarial drugs, such as chloroquine

 • Corticosteroids, like prednisone